6 Common Baby Ailments And How To Ease The Discomfort

 Constipation in babies is a common ailment.
 The many changes in their diet over the first year of their life lends itself to the problem.
 But what is constipation in a baby?
 Is it the lack of bowel movements?
 Is it the consistency of their bowl movement?
 Yes, yes and maybe.

-Every baby is a unique individual and that include their pooing habits.
+Every baby is a unique individual and that includes their pooing habits.
 While it is true that breast-fed babies will normally have several bowel movements a day and will usually be looser and seedier looking than bottle-fed babies, bottle fed babies should have several bowel movements a day, as well.
 But what if that’s not the case?
 Is your baby constipated?

 - Hasn’t had a bowel movement in over 24 hours

 - Take it slow-changes in diet, that is.
 Offer new foods one at a time.

 - Add an ounce or two of diluted apple, prune or grape juice to your baby’s diet each day until the situation has corrected itself.